Mayurifag/yawn/README.md

 ## Roadmap

+* 10 second timeout for Gemini API call is not enough for large diffs.
+Lets make it 30 seconds.
 * Remove verbose mode - it is not needed and complicates code
 * Add feature to send to fallback model if current model is down for a while (happens with new models)
 * Think of better config handling.
 Current solution is complex.
 Though I also need source of config, koanf seems missing this functionality.
 Plus better init file handling.
 I need to write custom provider for those.
 Maybe koanf rewrite with custom provider.